 - No known side effects

 What does it cost?

-In the UK treatments are delivered an aesthetician and can range anywhere from £49 to £2,000 depending on the clinic and the area being treated.
+In the UK treatments are delivered an aesthetician and average around the £50 mark, depending on the clinic and the area being treated.

 What is the procedure like?